Little Rock Central High School Desegregation silver dollar

 The Little Rock Central High School Desegregation silver dollar is a commemorative coin issued by the United States Mint in 2007.
-The coin commemorates the desegregation of the school in the fall of 1957 when nine African-American students enrolled in the school.
-The obverse of the coin was designed by Richard Masters and sculpted by Charles L. Vickers, while the reverse was designed and engraved by Don Everhart.
-The coin won the Coin of the Year award from Numismatic News for Best Contemporary Event in 2009.
+The coin commemorates the desegregation of the Little Rock Central High School in the fall of 1957 when nine African-American students enrolled in the school in compliance with the U.S. Supreme Court decision in Brown v.
+Board of Education.